osmangokturk/dbt-airflow-subset-project/REadMe_airfly_dbt_superset/readme.md

-With this project we will see the interactions between postgresql, dbt, airflow and suberset services. psql will store and compute for raw data tables and also created tables and views. dbt will provide a jinja and folder structure to provide new SQL. airflow will include triggers superset will help visualisation. storing and(computing), transforming and re-presenting, automatic schedulers for triggering making visible (visualisaiton)
+# About Project
+A project that will ingest data from weather API each 5 minutes, it will store in the postgresql database dbt will enable some trasnformations  to process data and create new tables. an airflow service will provide  automatic schedules.
+Sueperset will visualsize  the tables.

 services will be containerized.

-# Project basics, Environment satting .
+# Project basics, Environment settings: wsl connected vs code & docker desktor with wsl enabled
+* some question to understand the setup:
 ?
 Docker Desktop enable wsl , how and where we can do it?
 ? what does wsl integration means?
 A: bridge between
 ? to make python python3 we need to make alias.
 ?
 Docker Desktop wsl enabled or install Docker inside wsl?
 ChatGpt says they are almost identical but